astroprofsmith/intromodern.github.io/_sources/c10force.md

 ```

-# Chapter 10: Relativistic Force and Acceleration
+# Relativistic Force and Acceleration

 ## Background